MihaelaCatan04/canteen-management-system-client/README.md

 ### Environment Files

-- `.env.example` - Template with all variables (commit to git)
+- `.env.example` - Template with all variables
-- `.env.development` - Development defaults (commit to git for academic purposes)
-- `.env.production` - Production defaults (commit to git for academic purposes)
-- `.env.local` - Local overrides (DO NOT commit, automatically ignored)

 ## 🏃 Running the Application